xiaofengdong83/LeTRS/README.md

 </p>
 LeTRS was implemented in Perl programming language, including a main script for identification of leader-TRS junctions and a script for plotting graphs of the results.

-It accepts fastq files derived from Illumina (single-end or paired-end) and Nanopore amplicon/direct RNA sequencing, and bam files produced by a splicing alignment method with a SARS-CoV-2 genome.
+It accepts bascalled fastq files derived from Nanopore amplicon/direct RNA sequencing, cleaned/trimmed Illumina fastq files (single-end or paired-end) or bam files produced by a splicing alignment method with a SARS-CoV-2 genome.
 By default, LeTRS analyses SARS-CoV-2 by using 10 known leader-TRS junctions and an NCBI reference genome (NC_045512.2), but the user can also provide customized leader-TRS junctions and SARS-CoV-2 or other coronavirus genomes as a reference.

 ## Installation:
 **1. Create an environment with one step**